alugili/ModernArchitectureShop/README.md

 you have to take some other design decisions which fit better to your functional and non-functional requirements.

-The backend microservices are written in C\# (however, it\'s worth noting that Dapr is language independent), and the frontend is a Blazor.
+The backend microservices are written in C# (however, it's worth noting that Dapr is language independent), and the frontend is a Blazor.
 All APIs are REST & HTTP & gRPC based.

 **Tech Stacks**